The US Script Plays Out

 - Never take responsibility for any Afghan groups.

-- Must continue recognising Kabul as the Government.
+- Must continue recognizing Kabul as the Government.

-- Deny Taliban of opening of any official office in Pakistan.
+- Deny Taliban of the opening of any official office in Pakistan.

-Pakistan must again re- emphasis Indian manipulation in Afghanistan and its continued effort to create unrest in our border regions, with the US and EU.
-Indian outreach to the Afghans through Iran is a concern that needs to be addressed.
+Pakistan must again re-emphasize Indian manipulation in Afghanistan and its continued effort to create unrest in our border regions with the US and EU.
+In addition, Indian outreach to the Afghans through Iran is a concern that needs to be addressed.

 The ‘Do More Mantra’ will resurface again once Washington feels sufficiently secure after its assets have withdrawn.
 Pakistan needs to blunt this.

-Overflow of violence into Pakistan is visualised as Baluchi dissidents, TTP and the ISIK remains a threat to our security.
+Overflow of violence into Pakistan is visualized as Baluchi dissidents, TTP, and the ISIK threaten our security.
 Pakistan is aware that as long as Indian money funds the NDS, this threat will persist.

-The Taliban will face a change of strategy in the near future as the rallying cry of Jihad will not be relevant against their new enemies, their own people.
-Unlike 1996 where they were generally welcomed as saviours, this time they are seen as any other power-hungry Afghan group.
-It is unlikely that with their stringent interpretation of Islam, any changes in their past methodology of governance will happen, if any it will be cosmetic.
-The Taliban opposition is far more organised and better equipped now than before.
-The Hazaras and the Northern Alliance have open channels and links with their sponsors, they will not lack funds or shortage of war effort.
-Ashraf Ghani may or may not survive and the Taliban have a greater fight ahead, their opponents are equally prepared for resistance.
-Pakistan therefore must keep clear of these internal power struggle and keep its channels open to all groups.
+The Taliban will face a change of strategy soon as the rallying cry of Jihad will not be relevant against their new enemies, their own people.
+Unlike 1996 where they were generally welcomed as saviors, this time, they are seen as any other power-hungry Afghan group.
+It is unlikely that with their stringent interpretation of Islam, any changes in their past governance methodology will happen.
+If any, it will be cosmetic.
+The Taliban opposition is far more organized and better equipped now than before.
+The Hazaras and the Northern Alliance have open channels and links with their sponsors, and they will not lack funds or shortage of war effort.
+Ashraf Ghani may or may not survive, and the Taliban have a greater fight ahead.
+Their opponents are equally prepared for resistance.
+Pakistan, therefore must keep clear of these internal power struggles and keep its channels open to all groups.